-Romanian tenor Teodor Ilincai made his Royal Opera debut in 2009 as Rodolfo (La bohème) and reprised the role in 2013.
-In summer 2015 he sang Macduff (Macbeth) on The Royal Opera’s tour to Japan.
-In the 2016/17 Season he returns to sing Pinkerton (Madama Butterfly).
+Romanian tenor Teodor Ilincai made his Royal Opera debut in 2009 as Rodolfo (La bohème), reprising the role in 2013.
+In summer 2015 he sang Macduff (Macbeth) on The Royal Opera’s Japan tour.
+He has since returned to sing Pinkerton (Madama Butterfly).

 Ilincai’s awards include Soloist of the Year at the 2009 Bucharest VIP Gala Awards, the 2009 Ludovic Spiess Prize (Romanian Music Forum), the 2010 ‘In Memoriam Iosif Sava’ prize (Radio România Cultural) and the 2013 Award of Excellence from the Romanian Elite Art Club UNESCO.